admu-zaavedra-classes/iscs30-23-project-project-group-1/README.md

 # Group 1-contain

-Before starting the deployment process, first prepare the image and a DockerHub account.
+Before starting the deployment process, prepare an image and a DockerHub account.

-Since the image folder is named dabble-web, I will then cd dabble-web to start build.
+Since the image folder is named dabble-web, cd dabble-web to start build.
 ## Make sure you have a Dockerfile setup.

 ```